Emory-HITI/Niffler/modules/png-extraction/README.md

 Check whether conda is available, by running "conda" in terminal.
 If it is missing, install [Anaconda](https://www.anaconda.com/distribution/#download-section).

-* Close and open your terminal, and then install gdcm.
+If you just installed conda, make sure to close and open your terminal.
+Then, install gdcm.

 ```
 $ conda install -c conda-forge -y gdcm